Silversea Cruise Line – My Experience

 I was surprised to discover how much cruising has evolved over the years.
 No longer do they carry the stigma of being only for the inactive, overfed, over-the-rail amateur photographers of the world.
 I’ve discovered there are cruises for all ages and demographics, with fleets varying in size from gigantic, 5000+ passengers behemoths to smaller riverboats with less than 100 rooms.
 There are now even active travel cruises that incorporate cycling, hiking and kayaking on their excursion lists.

-So with all of this in mind, and being the value-conscious travel planner that I am, I went about researching three of the top cruise lines that offered the itinerary that matched my interest - Antarctica, plus the Falkland Islands and South Georgia.
+So with all of this in mind, and being the service-oriented business owner and value-conscious travel planner that I am, I went about researching three of the top cruise lines that offered the itinerary that matched my interest - Antarctica, plus the Falkland Islands and South Georgia.
 I decided to select Silversea and below is a description of my experience on the ship named Silver Explorer.
 I hope it is of value to travelers considering exploration of this area, as I myself had a difficult times finding reviews of substance about this brand or location.
 And I hope I make it clear why I feel that Silversea Cruises offer incredible value and service for a unique travel adventure that does not come without thoughtful investment.

 NOTE: I paid for this cruise entirely on my own and was offered no incentive for this review.